swocketing/swocketing/README.md

 dsmp (bad memories w fans)

-i guess thats it, but pls dont worry if u already are interested in these things! js dont mention it around me :)
+i guess thats it, but pls dont worry if u already are interested in these things! js dont mention it around me :) (this is abt the thin ice btw!!)

 **COPING LINKS:**